asiehmokarian/SeoAnalyzerAppUpdate/ReadMe.md

 - Text can be a plain text or and html text.
 - The URL should be a valid URL.
 URLs with the format of `http://example.com/...` or `https://example.com/...` are considered valid.
 Submitting invalid URL or unreachable URL will make error.
 - Choose analysis options, at least one option should be chosen.
-- Click analyze button to run the anlyzer.
+- Click analyze button to run the analyzer.
 - For each enabled option, the result will be shown in a sortable table.